djmikeale/quack/CV/CV_template.md

 Hi, I'm Mikael.
-This CV has been generated through a DWH.
+This CV has been generated through this DWH.

-Here's my work experience:
+# Work experience:

 {{jobs}}

-Here's my most recent education information:
+# Education & my single certification lol

 {{education}}

-Here's my skills:
+# And my hardcore skillz

 {{skills}}